TyBruceChen/Tutorial-Conda-cuDNN-NCCL-installation-for-Pytorch/README.md

 # Conda-Installation-Tutorial-Windows-
 This is a tutorial for installing CUDA (v11.8) and cuDNN (8.6.9) to enable programming Pytorch with GPU.
 It also mentioned about the solution of unabling for Pytorch to detect the CUDA core.

+**Claim:** This tutorial was done when I came back from abroad at NAU.
+I found my computer like a stranger so I devoted myself to re-install the whole system.
+Thus the CUDA environment needs to be re-configured, where I have met several obstacles while doing this although it's my third (or fourth time...?
+I do not remember) to do this.
+So I decided to do a full-scope tutorial to record the problem I met and its corresponding solution which may help me in the future and others.

 **Suggestion: Install the CUDA first then install the corresponding CUDA-compatible Pytorch**

 ### 1. Check the compatibility: